 - Kelly-Moore – their ENVIRO-COTE line does not have VOCs

-- Olympic Paint and Stain – considered a premium paint
+- Olympic Paint and Stain – considered a premium brand

 - Vista Paint – has minimal odor

-- Yolo Colorhouse – offers paints with less fumes
+- Yolo Colorhouse – products with less fumes

-- Anna Sova – produces paints made from titanium dioxide, food-grade ingredients, and milk casein
+- Anna Sova – made from titanium dioxide, food-grade ingredients, and milk casein

-- Auro – manufactures water-based paints, adhesives, primers, finishes, and stains
+- Auro – manufactures water-based solutioons, adhesives, primers, finishes, and stains

-- EcoDesign’s Bioshield – has various paints and finishes available
+- EcoDesign’s Bioshield – has various products and finishes available

-- Green Planet Paints – features paints that are clay, plants, and minerals-based.
-Also offers zero VOC paints
+- Green Planet Paints – clay, plants, and minerals-based.
+Also offers zero VOC.

-- Livos – paints used for wood whose oil-based coatings are made using linseed or citrus
+- Livos – used for wood whose oil-based coatings are made using linseed or citrus

 - Master’s Blend – its tung nut oil-based finishes gives wood a natural look, but it can also be used on concrete and brick

-- The Real Milk Paint Company – offers paints made using milk protein, clay and earth pigments, and lime
+- The Real Milk Paint Company – offers ones made using milk protein, clay and earth pigments, and lime

-- Silacote – paints especially for masonry, wallboard, and concrete
+- Silacote – especially for masonry, wallboard, and concrete

 - Weather-Bos – finishes, paints, and stains that offer a natural look and monolithic bond for wood

-No matter which paint is used, what is important is for a pregnant women to keep herself safe throughout painting.
-Before starting any paint project, we urge you to consult with a licensed medical practitioner.
+No matter which is used, what is important is for a pregnant women to keep her and her baby safe throughout the activity.
+Before starting any project, we urge you to consult with a licensed medical practitioner.